-This Operational Procedure Notice (OPN) establishes and implements the Special Emphasis Program (SEP) for health inspections where employees may be exposed to health hazards such as lead, crystalline silica, styrene, asbestos, and isocyanates.
-The SEP for Exposures to Health Hazards is intended to reduce levels of occupational exposures to lead, crystalline silica, styrene, asbestos, and isocyanates in targeted sites by the year 2008.
+This Operational Procedure Notice (OPN) establishes and implements the Special Emphasis Program (SEP) for health inspections where employees may be exposed to health hazards such as lead, chromium (VI), crystalline silica, asbestos, and isocyanates.
+The SEP for exposures to health hazards is intended to reduce levels of occupational exposures to lead, chromium (VI), crystalline silica, asbestos, and isocyanates in targeted sites.

-This OPN is also designed to provide guidance to Compliance Safety and Health Officers (CSHOs) for conducting inspections targeted by this OPN.
-This document also provides supplementary procedures beyond standard inspection protocol set forth in the OSHNC Field Operational Manual (FOM).
+This OPN also provides guidance to compliance safety and health officers (CSHOs) for conducting health hazard SEP inspections.
+This document supplements procedures beyond standard inspection protocol set forth in the N. C. Field Operational Manual (FOM).